I2Tunimib/I2T-docs/docs/backend/services-aggregator.md

 const { endpoint } = config.private;

-// be sure to export the function as default
-// the function receivs as input the request object from the client export default async (req) => {
+export default async (req) => {
   const { items } = req;
   const queries = items.reduce((acc, { id, label }) => ({